 So with the new method we had, we always showed it.
 It was green for available or red for busy.
 That way, when customers came to our site, one glance at the side of the screen, they'd see that web chat is busy.
 Then they could continue with what they wanted to do, and wait for it to go to green.

 So that's one example of how we use poll data to improve user experience, but we also use polls, as I said, for A/B tests, idea generation.
 Hotjar is really filling the gaps that we haven't had in the past.
 Personally I’ve used ClickTale, SessionCam, and Decibel Insight.

 Hotjar is really easy to use.
 It's quite simple and effective.
 I know it's powerful, and there's a lot of stuff you can do with it, but if you need an answer, you'll dip into Hotjar, and you'll have it within five minutes.
 It's not hard to do.

 Us: We’re always fascinated to find out what people use Hotjar for.
-That’s a great example of a super practical way to use polls.
+That’s a great example of a super practical way to use website feedback and a great guide to survey questions to ask.
 So, what else?
 How is Hotjar making your life easier in other ways?

 Daniel:We spent over a year and a half building our site.
 The funny thing was, we got to the very end of the project, and the directors…we got there and we got everything delivered.
 At the very end, we didn't actually know if staff liked the website though!
 That was crazy.
 It's a very simple question.
 "What does staff think of the site?"